StellaWangGitHub/Time-Series-Analysis-on-Apple-Stock-/README.md

 From the raw plot, we may say that there is some kind of cyclical effect and does not have a trend until near the end.

-Plotting the ACF against the lag for the daily volume, we see that the ACF tails off at a moderate rate and is significant from lag .
+Plotting the ACF against the lag for the daily volume, we see that the ACF tails off at a moderate rate and is significant till lag 71 .

-After plotting the PACF against the lag for the daily volume, we see that the PACF is significant at lag .
+After plotting the PACF against the lag for the daily volume, we see that the PACF is significant at lag 1.

 Use Box-Pierce test to decide whether series appears to be realization from a white noise process.
 Since p-value is less than 2.2e-16 which is super small, then we may conclude the series doesn't appear to be a realization from a white noise process.

 Apply first difference operator to the time series that might reasonably be expected to remove the non-stationary component.
 After applying the first difference, we can see that there is non-seasonal and no trend.

-The acf is significant at till lag=0, 1 comparing to at other lags, and all the other values of acf are very small.
-At lag=1,2,3,4 the pacf has significant values.

 Use Box-Pierce test again, now the p-value is 0.8193>0.05, there is no evidence that null hypothesis is false, so we do not reject null hypothesis.
 Thus the new series is stationary and it is from a white noise process.